top of page

 Course syllabus

-I. Modern blend of osteopathic history with contemporary
+I. Blend a history of osteopathic perspectives with contemporary

 manual therapies embraced by allied health professionals

 Compare and contrast therapies relevant for the immature systems of babies and young children II.
-Anatomy, physiology, and behaviors of the autonomic nervous system.
+Anatomy, physiology, and behaviors of the various autonomic nervous systems.

 III.
 Anatomy, physiology, and behaviors of the continuous organ of fascia